Youth in Bangladesh: Education

 Article 17 of the Bangladesh Constitution provides that all children receive free and compulsory education.
 By law, children between the ages of six and ten must attend school.
 However, the quality of education in Bangladesh is generally regarded as poor.
 According to UNICEF, access to education remains a challenge for working children, disabled children, indigenous children, those in remote areas, and those living in extreme poverty.
 Only half of all children living in poorer areas attend.
-Boys are more likely to drop out of school than girls, or not enroll at all.
-One third of staff at government schools teach without a Certificate in Education.
-Interactive and inclusive learning is difficult in the face of traditional teaching methods which favor rote learning.
+Boys are more likely to drop out of school than girls or not enroll at all.
+One-third of staff at government schools teach without a certificate in education.
+Interactive and inclusive learning is difficult in the face of traditional teaching methods, which favor rote learning.
 Students regularly fail to meet required curriculum competencies, so repetition rates are high.
-It usually takes longer than 5 years for a child to complete grades one through five.
-Primary schools which do not have enough space to accommodate all local children resort to a ‘double shift’, which effectively halves the time an individual spends in the classroom.
+It usually takes longer than five years for a child to complete grades one through five.
+Primary schools that do not have enough space to accommodate all local children resort to a ‘double shift,’ which effectively halves the time an individual spends in the classroom.
 Regular school closures further reduce class time.
 In many schools, dark and cramped classrooms continue to hamper learning.

 Child marriage

 Child marriage rates in Bangladesh are amongst the highest in the world.
 Every 2 out of 3 marriages involve child marriages.
 According to statistics from 2005, 49% of women then between 25 and 29 were married by the age of 15 in Bangladesh.
-According to a 2008 study, for each additional year a girl in rural Bangladesh is not married she will attend school an additional 0.22 years on average.
-The later girls were married, the more likely they were to utilize preventative health care.
+According to a 2008 study, for each additional year a girl in rural Bangladesh is not married, she will attend school an additional 0.22 years on average.
+The later the girls were married, the more likely they were to utilize preventative health care.
 Married girls in the region were found to have less influence on family planning, higher rates of maternal mortality, and lower status in their husband's family than girls who married later.